Key takeaways

 How to fix the construction labor shortage

-Unfortunately, there’s little real estate developers can do to work around the construction labor shortage.
-But, the skilled labor shortage affects all aspects of the real estate industry.
-So, there are ways that the shortage can be fixed or severely lessened.
+Unfortunately, there’s little that real estate developers can do to work around the construction labor shortage.
+But the skilled labor shortage affects all aspects of the real estate industry.
+So, there are ways to fix or severely reduce the shortage.
 However, to do so, the construction industry will have to radically change and adopt new strategies.

 Additionally, to ensure wise investments, it’s important to know how construction companies will change when (or if) they resolve the construction labor shortage.
 After all, some of the following changes may affect real estate investment strategies.